 Martin Luther King, Jr. National Historic Park: 450 Auburn Avenue NE, Atlanta.
 All except the Birth Home are open daily 9:00-17:00.
 The Birth Home is only open for tours led by park rangers operating daily 10:00-16:00, first come first served.
 Admission: free.
 Website.

-Either of these walking tours would be a good way to learn about the fight for civil rights in Atlanta and about Martin Luther King, Jr.:
+Take this walking tour to learn about the fight for civil rights in Atlanta: Martin Luther King Historic District Walking Tour

 Atlanta History Center